 Apple’s iOS App Store is virtually the place you can get apps for your mobile phone.
-Over the nine years since it’s conception, millions of apps have been downloaded billion times.
-Recently redesigned the App Store is more popular and useful than ever!
+Over the nine years since it’s conception, millions of apps have been downloaded over a billion times.
+Recently redesigned the App Store is more popular than ever!

-That’s from the perspective of the mobile user of course.
-Mobile app developers face a very different route usually filled with obstacles.
+That’s from the perspective of the mobile user, of course.
+Mobile app developers face a very different route, usually filled with obstacles.
 They are the creators of new ideas and publishers of apps.
-As such they have to go through manual, human app review process.
+As such, they have to go through a manual, human app review process.

 This process can be tedious, frustrating and time-consuming.
 You have to comply with several rules and essentially create an app profile page, and if you are using in-app purchases, then there are additional rules too.
-App profile page is your, so it’s worth spending extra effort here.
+The app profile page is yours, so it’s worth spending extra effort here.

 While the initial app review does take time, and it could be several weeks, subsequent version update reviews are much faster.
 From our experience, it is roughly a day or less.

 One thing that Apple does not do well communicates with developers enough.
-Usual response would be “Check guidelines 3.1 section b” and then it is up to you, the developer, to understand it and make corrections.
-Where the problem comes in is the understanding.
-Apple is never apparent enough to point out what the actual problem is, they very much like to merely point out section in the App Store Review Guidelines where your app is failing.
+The usual response would be “Check guidelines 3.1 section b” and then it is up to you, the developer, to understand it and make corrections.
+Where the problem comes in is understanding.
+Apple is never clear enough to point out what the actual problem is.
+They very much like to merely point out section in the App Store Review Guidelines where your app is failing.
 Frustratingly it can be a straightforward detail to fix, and it does not even need to be in the app build itself, it can be just your store page text or an image!